From Fed Up to Fired Up: 3 Steps to Reignite Your Passion

 It isn’t yours.

-Ironically, we are pretty good at creating a life exactly like what we don’t want.
+Ironically, we are pretty good at creating a life that is exactly what we don’t want.

 However, it is just as possible to re-create that life.